chrisdostert/listener-from-oas3-js/README.md

 ### ctx.parameters.query
 Object where each property is the name of a query parameter applicable to the operation and it's provided value.

+parameters declared w/ application/json content will be deserialized

 ## ctx.security
 Object where each property is the name of a security definition applicable to the operation and it's provided value.